Resources /

 4. Validate encryption and transport settings

-• In Setup, go to Security → Platform Encryption.
+• In Setup, go to Security, then Platform Encryption.
 Confirm Shield is active and encryption keys are applied to personal or sensitive fields.

 • Verify that TLS 1.2 or higher is enforced at the org level for data in transit.